Invasive Animals CRC home

 To counteract the impact of invasive animals through the application of new technologies and by integrating approaches across agencies and jurisdictions.

-Access the PestSmart Connect Toolkit for information and guidance on best-practice invasive animal management on several key vertebrate pest species including rabbits, wild dogs, foxes, feral pigs, feral cats, carp, and tilapia.
-This suite of products has been developed by the Invasive Animals CRC as the culmination of a decade of research and development.
+The PestSmart Connect Toolkit provides information and guidance on best-practice invasive animal management on several key vertebrate pest species including rabbits, wild dogs, carp, foxes, feral pigs, and feral cats.
+This toolkit of products has been developed by the Invasive Animals CRC as the culmination of a decade of research and development.
 There is also information and links on themes such as animal welfare, vertebrate pest policy, social issues and risk assessment.

 IA CRC Annual Report